neighborhoods/Buphalo/README.md

 `Neighborhoods_Buphalo_V1_FabricationFile_Map_BuilderInterface__FinderFileNames`

 environment variable.
-As an env var this is "typed" a CSV.
-It is cast to an array that is injected into `\Symfony\Component\Finder\Finder::name`.
+As an env var this is "typed" as a CSV.
+It is then cast to an array by the Symfony DI componnent and is eventually injected into `\Symfony\Component\Finder\Finder::name`.
 Any rule that works for `\Symfony\Component\Finder\Finder::name` will work here.
 ```bash
 Neighborhoods_Buphalo_V1_TargetApplication_BuilderInterface__SourceDirectoryPath=$PWD/vendor/neighborhoods/buphalo/src/v1 \
 Neighborhoods_Buphalo_V1_TargetApplication_BuilderInterface__FabricationDirectoryPath=$PWD/vendor/neighborhoods/buphalo/fab/v1 \